 Will you be able to grow your balance to tens of thousands of dollars having started off with $100-$300?
 Not likely.

-As long as your broker offers micro lots, you will be able to play around a little, with money you can afford to lose.
+As long as your broker offers micro lots, you will be able to test a little, with money you can afford to lose.
 Trading this way is a reasonable step up from the Demo Account trading mentioned above.

 Do not believe that with such a balance, you’ll be able to use leverage to your advantage.
 That’s not going to happen.